dynostore/dynostore/docs/installation.md

 ### Creating an admin account

 You can register a user but by default, it will not have rights even to view and manage data containers.
-Thus you should create an admin user.
+Thus, you should create an admin user.
 Please use the command below:

 ```bash
 docker exec -it db_auth bash -ic 'python3 configure/create_admin.py'